Search

 Create a clear sales funnel that guides prospects from initial awareness to conversion.
 Tricky, right?

-Actually, not really.
-All you need to do is define the key steps and touchpoints in the customer journey and go-to-market strategy.
+All you need to do is define the key steps and touch points in the customer journey and go-to-market strategy.
 Include how leads are nurtured through email campaigns, follow-ups, and personalized offers, and how to capture and keep their attention at every point.

 Your website is like the front door to your brand, and first impressions matter!
 It sets the tone for their experience with your brand, so make sure it dazzles and delights them from the start.